 The question refers to ALL INCOME RECIPIENTS including pensioners, as well as earners, who contribute to the housekeeping expenses.
 Be careful that you probe for everyone in the house, including adolescent earners.
-Sometimes the actual sum available for housekeeping will be quite different from that suggested by the total income of the household for the husband or teenagers may retain quite large sums not only for their own use but because the pattern of responsibility in one household for expenditure may be different from that in another household which has the same composition.
+Sometimes the actual sum available for housekeeping will be quite different from that suggested by the total income of the household.
+The husband or teenagers may retain quite large sums not only for their own use but because the pattern of responsibility in one household for expenditure may be different from that in another household which has the same composition.
 Housekeeping can be a touchy point if both husband and wife are present, and it is perhaps best dealt with by interviewing one of them on their own (the housewife preferably) and, if possible, checking later with the other (the husband).
 If both husband and wife are present avoid expressing any surprise or criticism if you think the housekeeping is small.
 Also avoid indicating any opinion on the question of whether wage-earners should pay bills.
-Try to imply that all arrangements are equally possible, we have listed the common ones, but there will be others.
+Try to imply that all arrangements are equally possible.
+We have listed the common ones, but there will be others.
 REMEMBER TO CODE EACH INCOME RECIPIENT.
+The question refers to ALL INCOME RECIPIENTS including pension-